meronogbai/md2pdf/README.md

 ## Tips

-Add the following to the top of you markdown file before running the script to annotate the pdf with metadata.
+Add the following to the top of your markdown file before running the script to annotate the generated pdf with metadata.

 ```
 ---
 title: "The Document Title"